PublicBeta-CivicTech/crowdlobbying-frontend/README.md

 # Crowd Lobbying, Frontend Pilot

-Frontend for of crowd-lobbying.ch.
+Frontend for of crowdlobbying.ch.
 Based on Hello Front Boilerplate (docs see below).

 ## Installation